eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Embedded/MCAL-core-peripheral-drivers@12.md

 5. Stop interval function
 	- To disable SYSTICK interrupt and stop the timer.
 6. Get elapsed function
-	- To get the counted time (value of load register).
+	- To get the counted time (load register - value register).
 7. Get remaining time function
 	- To get the remaining time (value register).